Agricultural Landscape Understanding At Country-Scale: Method

-To ensure scalability and computational efficiency, the processing workflow is sharded by S2 cells \cite{s2_cell} (\cref{fig:alu_overview}b).
+Figure \ref{fig:alu_overview} illustrates the overall workflow for our Agricultural Landscape Understanding (ALU) system.
+To map large geographic extents (e.g., all of India, in our study), we need to rely on multiple satellite images acquired at different times ($t_{1}$ to $t_{n}$) to achieve complete coverage (\ref{fig:alu_overview}a), as orbital constraints prevent a single satellite image from encompassing the entire region of interest.
+To ensure scalability and computational efficiency, the processing workflow is sharded by S2 cells \cite{s2_cell} (\ref{fig:alu_overview}b).
 S2 cells are a hierarchical spatial indexing system that subdivides the Earth's surface into a grid of cells, providing a convenient and efficient way to organize and access geospatial data.
 This spatial partitioning strategy allows for parallelization of the image processing and analysis, enabling the efficient handling of vast amounts of data required for national-scale land-use mapping.
+A trained machine learning model consumes each of the collected images and performs multi-class panoptic segmentation to identify and delineate various agricultural features (\ref{fig:alu_overview}c-e).
+Section \ref{sec:mlmodel} describes our ML model development.